 - Understand and deliver digital objects.

-- Ronnie Broadfoot, Ernst Mayr Library of the Museum of Comparative Zoology
+- Ronnie Broadfoot, Coordinator of Access Services, Ernst Mayr Library of the Museum of Comparative Zoology

-- Laura Morse, Harvard University Information Technology, Library Technology Services
+- Laura Morse, Director, Library Systems, Harvard University Information Technology

-- Suzanne Wones (co-chair), Harvard Law School Library
+- Suzanne Wones, co-chair, Executive Director, Harvard Law School Library

 Collections and Content Development Standing Committee